-No. In the qualifying patient/caregiver relationship, only the patient or the caregiver needs obtain a cultivator license, but not both.
-If the caregiver is also growing for themselves, they must have a cultivation license for themselves.
+No. In the qualifying patient/caregiver relationship, only the patient or the caregiver needs to obtain a Cultivator License, but not both.
+If the Caregiver is also growing for themselves, they must have a Cultivation License for themselves.
 One license is required for each person being grown for.

-Patient should bring their Photo ID issued by state of Missouri along with past medical records that confirms patient’s qualifying medical condition, if available.
+Patient should bring their government-issued Photo ID along with past medical records that confirms patient’s qualifying medical condition, if available.

-Data released by Missouri DHSS on shows that there are over 180,000 legal patients in Missouri.
+Data released by Missouri DHSS shows that there are over 205,000 legal patients in Missouri.

 Another question without a definite answer.
-Please contact your PO.
+Please contact your Parole Officer.
 Some will approve of a medical marijuana card, others will not.